Assessment of Prior Learning

 Certificate programs of undergraduate study are offered in the following areas:

-The continuing education offices provide partners with assistance to develop and deliver programs and with identifying college resources that support personal enrichment and professional development activities.
+For agencies and organizations, continuing education provides assistance with establishing courses and workshops and with identifying college resources that support personal enrichment and professional development activities.
 Rhode Island College has a long history of providing such assistance to business and industry and of assisting public and private schools and agencies.
 For more information, contact the director of professional studies and continuing education.

-For returning adult students, a schedule of college course offerings, which includes information on registration and fees, is available online at www.ric.edu.
+For returning adult students, a schedule of course offerings, which includes information on registration and fees, is available at the Records Office or online at www.ric.edu.
 For formal admission to an undergraduate program and for information on possible transfer credit, applicants should contact the Office of Undergraduate Admissions.
 Applicants interested in pursuing graduate work should contact the appropriate dean.
 Individuals with teacher certification questions or those seeking to complete professional teaching requirements should contact the dean of the Feinstein School of Education and Human Development.

 National Student Exchange Program

-The National Student Exchange Program enables undergraduate students to study for up to one academic year at one of up to 200 colleges or universities in another part of the United States.
-In addition to the academic opportunities made possible by studying on another campus, the program offers social and cultural experiences to further self-exploration and the enrichment of educational objectives.
+The National Student Exchange Program includes a group of almost 200 fouryear colleges and universities that allow undergraduate students to study for up to one academic year at a college or university in another part of the United States.
+The program embraces social and cultural experiences as well as academics, offering an opportunity for further selfexploration and examination of educational objectives.

-In order to qualify for participation, a student should (1) be a full-time student at Rhode Island College, (2) be in their sophomore or junior year during the exchange, and (3) have a minimum cumulative GPA of 2.5 at the time their application is submitted.
+In order to qualify for participation, a student should (1) be a fulltime student at Rhode Island College, (2) be in their sophomore or junior year during the exchange, and (3) have a minimum cumulative grade point average of 2.50 at the time their application is submitted.

 Participation in the Army Reserve Officer’s Training Corps (ROTC) program is available to Rhode Island College students through the ROTC program at Providence College.
 For more information and a complete program description, contact the program director at Providence College, (401) 865-2471.